geofrancis/HLK-LD303-Radar-i2c-adapter/README.md

 converts LD303 serial radar to maxbotix i2c using an esp32 as an adapter.

-set srdupilot to rangefinder type 2 for MaxbotixI2C set i2c address to 112
+set ardupilot to rangefinder type 2 for MaxbotixI2C set i2c address to 112

 5v,Ground,pin 16 / 17 for RX TX to RADAR